A clean, modern visual showing various frame shapes (16:9, 9:16, 21:9) overlapping or arranged artfully.

 What is the best aspect ratio for a custom-shaped LED wall in 2026?

-The best ratio depends on the physical dimensions of the wall, but most professional hardware is designed to scale from a standard 16:9 or 21:9 source.
-As Dexon Systems advises, you must ensure your video controller supports non-standard scaling to preserve the intended proportions of the source material and avoid visual distortion on the custom surface.
+The optimal ratio depends on the physical dimensions of the wall, but most professional hardware is designed to scale from a standard 16:9 or 21:9 source.
+As Dexon Systems advises, ensure your video controller supports non-standard scaling to preserve the intended proportions and avoid visual distortion.

-To eliminate black bars, you must match your export settings in editing software to the intended display’s aspect ratio.
-If the source and display ratios differ, you can use “Crop to Fill” or “Center Crop” methods.
-This removes the bars by expanding the image to fill the screen, though it results in losing some of the image area at the edges.
+Match your export settings to the intended display’s aspect ratio.
+If the source and display ratios differ, use “Crop to Fill” or “Center Crop” methods.
+These remove the bars by expanding the image to fill the screen, though some image area at the edges will be lost.

 What is the difference between 16:9 and 21:9 for professional monitoring?

 16:9 is the standard format for single-task focus and general media consumption.
-In contrast, 21:9 provides 33% more horizontal screen real estate.
-According to Dexon Systems, 21:9 is ideal for professional monitoring because it matches the human field of view and allows for side-by-side windows without the interruption of monitor bezels.
+21:9 provides 33% more horizontal screen real estate.
+According to Dexon Systems, 21:9 is ideal for professional monitoring because it matches the human field of view and enables side-by-side windows without monitor bezel interruption.

 SJ